 You can also search for theses produced by a specific School/Department searching for the department name (for example, University of Reading Chemistry) and then limiting your results to the Format 'Thesis'.
 Please note that there have been a large number of name changes for Schools/Departments, so you might need to try several searches to find all possible entries.

-Search the University's institutional repository, CentAUR, to find theses submitted since 2015.
-Note that some theses might not be available to read online if they have been embargoed by the author.
+Search the University's institutional repository, CentAUR, to find PhD theses submitted since 2015.
+Note that some theses might not be available to read online if they have an embargo applied.

 Some older University of Reading theses have been digitised and made available via the British Library EThOS Service.